opencog/atomspace/examples/README.md

                   how to search for patterns that fit the data, and how to trigger actions when these are found.

-* foreign       - Working with generic abstract syntax trees in the AtomSpace.
-It shows how to store json, scheme and python source code in the AtomSpace, and then search for, and execute that code.
-(Experimental, incomplete)
+* storage       - Moving Atoms and AtomSpaces between disk and AM, or between network nodes ("Districuted AtomSpace")

 * python        - Python usage examples.